 Trout in the backcountry haven’t seen many anglers and they also live in gin-clear waters and are thus quite spooky.

 You should fish a long leader of around 12-15 feet and since the fish aren’t too big a lot of the time, dropping down to a 6x or 7x tippet will have you catching more fish, especially when fishing a micro dry fly.

 If you’re nymphing, try to use a natural-looking indicator or no indicator at all if the trout are being spooky as a blob of orange is certainly going to send their alarm bells ringing.

 Which fly patterns work best for the backcountry?

 The trout in the backcountry are opportunistic as there is less food in high altitudes for them to eat.
 When it comes to dries you’ll want a few attractor patterns like a stimulator, Chubby Chernobyl and hoppers do well too.

-The nymphs to have with you are also pretty generic and your box should have some prince nymphs, copper johns, hare’s ears, and pheasant tail nymphs.
+The nymphs to have with you are also pretty generic and your box should have some prince nymph, copper john, hare’s ears, and pheasant tail nymph.
 Be sure to have all these in sizes from 12-18 and in different weights from unweighted to tungsten.

 Do you need a permit to fish in the backcountry?